syedumairs-frontendprojects/dictionaryapp/README.md

 # Word finding application

-This is a simple word finding application that uses the [Google dictionary API]() to find the definition of a word.
+This is a simple word finding application that uses the [Dictionary API]() to find the definition of a word.

 ## Live Demo

-The live demo can be found [here]().
+The live demo can be found [here](https://word-lookup.netlify.app/).

 ## How to use